Top Oz Tours offers a great range of Western Australia tours and experiences. You can browse the options here.

 Once a largely industrial port town, today you’ll discover a swag of new bars and restaurants, colourful street art, innovative collaborations, and make-overs of longtime favourite attractions.
 And it’s all less than two hours’ drive from Perth.

-Here are ten of the best things to do in Bunbury.
+Here’s a checklist of our top ten things to do in Bunbury.

 Bunbury’s already gorgeous location on Koombana Bay has been further enhanced in the last little while by an upgrade to the Koombana Foreshore.
 Hugging the beachfront is a sweeping walkway, modern public playground (with a zip line!), outdoor kitchens, and a busy cafe.
 Those travelling with young kids will probably end up at the beach and playground numerous times.